Factorization homology of enriched $\infty$-categories: Enriched factorization homology

-\begin{remark} As we will show in \Cref{subsection.cart.symm.mon}, when $(\cV,\boxtimes) = (\cV,\times)$ is \textit{cartesian} symmetric monoidal, then there exists a ``product everything together'' functor indexed over all of $\Corr(\Fin)$.\footnote{In fact, definitionally, this hypothesis can be weakened (see \Cref{rmk.bicomm.bialg.in.Cat}).} This induces a ``product everything together'' functor over all of $\D$, which as we will show in \Cref{fact.hlgy.with.cartesian.enr} extends the functoriality of enriched factorization homology in this case. \end{remark}
+\begin{remark} As we will show in \Cref{subsection.cart.symm.mon}, when $(\cV,\boxtimes) = (\cV,\times)$ is \textit{cartesian} symmetric monoidal, then there exists a \textit{total cartesian product} functor indexed over all of $\Corr(\Fin)$.\footnote{In fact, definitionally, this hypothesis can be weakened (see \Cref{rmk.bicomm.bialg.in.Cat}).} This induces a total cartesian product functor over all of $\D$, which as we will show in \Cref{fact.hlgy.with.cartesian.enr} extends the functoriality of enriched factorization homology in this case. \end{remark}